Where Poppies Blow by John Lewis-Stempel

 Published by Orion Publishing Group on May 8th 2018

-Lister-Stempel also covers the benefits of close connections with dogs, horses and mules on and beyond the Front Line, as well as gardening in all its varied aspects, even in prisoner-of-war camps.
+Lister-Stempel also covers the benefits of close connections with dogs, horses and mules on and beyond the Front Line.
+He describes the benefits of gardening in all its varied aspects, even in prisoner-of-war camps.
 The swathes of poppies of course made a huge impact, tinged by the fact that “the blood of soldiers is the fertiliser for the poppy.”

-But he also brings us down to earth with the horrendous accounts of infestations of lice and rats in the trenches; the massacres of horses and mules; even the bacteria and viruses that brought death.
+He also brings us down to earth.
+The accounts of infestations of lice and rats in the trenches are horrendous.
+The massacres of horses and mules are distressing.
+He even covers bacteria and viruses that brought death.

-It’s such a wonderful book that I am tempted to forget a certain unease I felt, which is that Lister-Stempel has a tendency to be over-patriotic.
-According to him, no-one cares about horses like the British; the British know and love their dogs better than anyone; the British can out-garden anyone.
+It seems rather miserable of me to criticize a book that ran off with such a prestigious award as the Wainwright Golden Beer Book Prize.
+However, I did feel a certain unease about certain elements of it.
+Lister-Stempel has a tendency to be over-patriotic.
+According to him, no-one cares about horses like the British.
+The British know and love their dogs better than anyone.
+The British can out-garden anyone.
 It began to get rather tiresome.
 And he points out with pride that a smaller percentage of British horses died on the front line than German horses, forgetting that it was British shells that were killing the German horses.